PD Operads and Explicit Partition Lie Algebras

 \begin{theorem} Let $R$ be a commutative ring.
 There exists an explicit $\Sigma$-cofibrant dg-cooperad $\Surj_R$ in non-negative degrees, together with a quasi-isomorphism of dg-cooperads $\Surj_R \to \dgob{coCom}^{\mm{nu}}_R$ to the cooperad of nonunital cocommutative coalgebras over $R$.
 We will refer to $\Surj_R$ as the \emph{surjections cooperad}. \end{theorem}

+We note that $\Surj_R(0)=0$ and there is no natural way of extending the cooperad structure in order to resolve $\dgob{coCom}_R$.
 The rest of this section will be devoted to proving \Cref{thm:surjections cooperad}.
 We will first describe the underlying symmetric sequence of $\Surj_R$ (from which $\Sigma$-cofibrancy will be evident), then define a comultiplication on it, and finally prove that the structure described indeed forms a cooperad.
 The existence of the quasi-isomorphism $\Surj_R \to \dgob{coCom}^{\mm{nu}}_R$ is then evident.